aprilyw/writingwithaphasia/MIGRATION_PLAN.md

 - [x] **Build now succeeds** - All 28 pages generate successfully
 - [x] **Development server running** on http://localhost:3000
 - [x] Updated resources.js to use MDX (partial - still has legacy content)
-- [ ] Convert remaining stories to MDX for consistency
+- [x] Convert all 24 stories to MDX for consistency ✅ COMPLETED
 - [ ] Create video component for better video handling
 - [ ] Test all story routes and functionality